cotonic/cotonic/README.md

  * Update HTML elements with new content, using incremental DOM updates
- * Reflect state in the attributes of html and body tags, use css to communicate to change the page according to the state
+ * Reflect state in the attributes of html and body tags, use css to change the page according to the state

 The great thing is that you can use the parts separately.